Upcoming Slow Food Solano Events

 Sunday, September 10, 2017 – 11am to 3pm

-Tomato lovers and gardeners rejoice!
-Tomato Day at Morningsun Herb Farm provides the perfect opportunity to taste more than 100 tomato varieties where you can discover new favorites and make plans for next year’s garden.
-Along with tomato tasting, enjoy cooking demonstrations, learn more about local resources, purchase fresh produce and unique items from the craft booths, and just relax in the lovely garden of Vacaville’s Morningsun Herb Farm.
-To take part in the tomato tastings, visitors are asked to donate $5 each to benefit the Slow Food Solano’s School Garden Grant Program.
+Tomato lovers and gardeners enjoyed Tomato Day at Morningsun Herb Farm.
+This annual benefit for Slow Food Solano’s School Garden Grant Program provides the perfect opportunity to taste more than 100 tomato varieties where you can discover new favorites and make plans for next year’s garden.
+Along with tomato tasting, attendees enjoyed cooking demonstrations, learned about local resources, purchased fresh produce and unique items from the craft booths, and took in the beauty of Vacaville’s Morningsun Herb Farm. benefit the Slow Food Solano’s School Garden Grant Program.
 To learn more, visit morningsunherbfarm.com

 Slow Food Solano Annual Meeting & Potluck

 Wednesday, February 1, 2017, 6pm

 Past, present and future members of Slow Food Solano joined us for an annual meeting and potluck.

 Members and friends brought reports, ideas, enthusiasm, and food to our annual meeting as we reviewed what we accomplished last year and discussed plans to continue to grow the heart of our Slow Food purpose: the school garden grant program.

 To express your interest in attending future meetings and receive information via email, email Cynthia Huddleston at firstname.lastname@example.org.

 Thank you to our friends at Il Fiorello Olive Oil Company for hosting our Fall Mixer and to all who joined us.
 Members and friends enjoyed a lovely evening and delicious wines, oils, and hors d’oeuvres along with tours of the olive oil press facility.